The Dumbest Things Ever Said

 counter to how things are supposed to be."
 In other words, Americans should have

-sex in the missionary position and breed like rabbits, or give up sex
+sex in the missionary position and breed like rabbits to procreate, or give up sex

 altogether.
 But around 99 percent of sexually active American women have used

 some form of birth control, and "helping people get access to birth control" is